greenorbitspace/hub/userguide/content/en/docs/handbook/10_Knowledge_and_Collaboration/src/management-of-supplies-property-plant-and-equipment-and-other-assets.md

 ---
-title: Management of Supplies, Property, Plant and Equipment and other Assets
+title: Management Of Supplies, Property, Plant And Equipment And Other Assets
 linkTitle: Management of Supplies, Property, Plant and Equipment and other Assets
 date: '2025-05-06T02:19:00Z'
 weight: 1